hargoniX/bachelor/thesis/thesis.typ

 variant only has one cable socket, as opposed to the two socket variant used with ixy, we only benchmarked a reflecting instead of a bidirectional forwarding application.
 The comparison between our results, using a batch size of 64 packets, can be seen in @perf-packets.
-While the speed of network cables is usually measured in GBit/s the speed of packet processing applications is measured in @Mpps.
+While the speed of network cables is usually measured in GBit/s, the speed of packet processing applications is measured in @Mpps.
 The theoretical maximum @Mpps on a single 10 GBit/s line with 64-byte packets is $14.88$ @Mpps.
 However, ixy can reach higher speeds than that as it is forwarding between two 10 GBit/s lines, for this reason, we look at the percentage of the maximum possible speed to draw a comparison.
-Note that this comparison is biased towards verix as ixy has additional bookkeeping to do for the bidirectional forwarding.
+Note that this comparison is biased towards verix, as ixy has additional work to do for the bidirectional forwarding.
 An additional difference between our test setups is the CPU.
-While the ixy test setup ran on a Xeon E3-1230 v2 at both 3.3 and 1.7 GHz our setup ran a Xeon D-1521 running at 2.4 GHz.
+While the ixy test setup ran on a Xeon E3-1230 v2 at both 3.3 and 1.7 GHz, our setup ran a Xeon D-1521 running at 2.4 GHz.
 As we can see in the data the CPU frequency causes a drastic performance gap between the two ixy runs.
 Because of this, we attribute at least the majority of the remaining
 $approx 12\%$ speed to tie with ixy to CPU frequency and not to the inability of the Rust compiler